Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Related Literature

-SAEs and other dictionary learning methods generate features, but not natural language feature descriptions.
-Based on the popularity of these methods, a related literature on ``automatic interpretability'' (or ``autointerp'') methods has become active, which seeks to coherently use LLMs to describe the features discovered by dictionary learning methods at scale.
+SAEs and similar methods learn quantitative measures of interpretable features, but do not on their own generate natural language (e.g., English) descriptions for these learned features.
+As such, a related literature on ``automatic interpretability'' (or ``autointerp'') methods has become active, which seeks to coherently use LLMs to describe the features discovered by sparse dictionary learning methods at scale.
 Recent important papers in this literature include: \cite{bills2023language,shaham_multimodal_2024,paulo_automatically_2024,rajamanoharan_jumping_2024}.
-Specifically, the autointerp framework proposed in this paper adapts and formalizes insights from the ``detection scoring'' method of \cite{paulo_automatically_2024} in a way that emphasizes ``locality'': maintaining a high degree of relevance to the unstructured data generating process being considered.
+Specifically, the autointerp framework proposed in this paper adapts and statistically formalizes insights from the ``detection scoring'' method of \cite{paulo_automatically_2024}.

-Though the empirical examples considered in this paper handle one of the most popular unstructured data types---text---for which dictionary learning-based interpretability methods are the most mature, dictionary learning techniques have been successfully applied to many other modalities, including audio and images \citep{abdulaal_x-ray_2024,bhalla_interpreting_2024,fry2024towards,daujotas2024case,pluth_sparse_2025}.
+Though the empirical examples considered in this paper handle one of the most popular unstructured data types---text---for which sparse dictionary learning-based interpretability methods are the most mature, sparse dictionary learning techniques have been successfully applied to many other modalities, including audio and images \citep{abdulaal_x-ray_2024,bhalla_interpreting_2024,fry2024towards,daujotas2024case,pluth_sparse_2025}.
 Future work would seek to apply the proposed framework to unstructured datasets in these other data modalities.